-(Third Parties and Agents Entrusted as Intermediaries)
+(Third Parties and Agents Commissioned as Intermediaries)

-Article 5 (1) The provisions of the preceding Article apply mutatis mutandis if a trader entrusts a third party to act as an intermediary in concluding a consumer contract between the trader and a consumer (referred to simply as "entrustment" for purposes of this paragraph), and the third party (including a person entrusted by a third party (including further entrustment at the second or higher degree of separation from the original entrustment); hereinafter referred to as a "directly or indirectly entrusted party") conducts acts in any of the ways provided for in paragraphs (1) through (4) of the preceding Article

-- toward the consumer.
-In this case, the term "trader" in the proviso to paragraph (2) of the preceding Article is deemed to be replaced with the "trader or a directly or indirectly entrusted party provided for in paragraph (1) of the following Article." - (2) An agent of the consumer (including a subagent (including any person appointed as a subagent at the second or higher degree of separation from the original agent); the same applies hereinafter), trader, or directly or indirectly entrusted party involved in the conclusion of a consumer contract is deemed to be the consumer, trader, or directly or indirectly entrusted party in relation to the application of paragraphs (1) through (4) of the preceding Article (including as applied mutatis mutandis pursuant to the preceding paragraph; the same applies to Articles from the following Article to Article 7).
+- Article 5 (1) The provisions of the preceding Article apply mutatis mutandis if a business operator commissions a third party to act as an intermediary in concluding a consumer contract between the business operator and a consumer (referred to simply as "commission" for the purposes of this paragraph), and the third party (including a person commissioned by a third party (including further commission at the second or higher degree of separation from the original commission); hereinafter referred to as a "directly or indirectly commissioned party") conducts acts in any of the ways provided for in paragraphs (1) through (4) of the preceding Article toward the consumer.
+In this case, the term "business operator" in the proviso to paragraph (2) of the preceding Article is deemed to be replaced with the "business operator or a directly or indirectly commissioned party provided for in paragraph (1) of the following Article." - (2) An agent of the consumer (including a subagent (including any person appointed as a subagent at the second or higher degree of separation from the original agent); the same applies hereinafter), business operator, or directly or indirectly commissioned party involved in the conclusion of a consumer contract is deemed to be the consumer, business operator, or directly or indirectly commissioned party in relation to the application of paragraphs (1) through (4) of the preceding Article (including as applied mutatis mutandis pursuant to the preceding paragraph; the same applies to Articles from the following Article to Article 7).